python/devguide/pullrequest.rst

        you can skip this step.

 .. note::
-   Please keep the commit history in the pull request intact by not squashing, amending, or anything that would require a force push to GitHub.
+   In order to keep the commit history intact, please avoid force-pushing to the PR.

 .. _Clear communication: https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution
 .. _Open Source: https://opensource.guide/